 Stop by Baron’s Cove for a family-friendly, pet-friendly stay in one of Long Island’s most coveted beach towns.
-Jay McInerney, novelist and wine connoisseur, is the wine director at this resort’s fine dining restaurant and offers varietals from his own personal collection.
-Head there during the summer for various unique culinary events, including seafood happy hour, barbeques, and pork roasts, as well as live events like music nightly.
+Jay McInerney, novelist and wine connoisseur, is the wine director at this resort’s fine-dining restaurant and offers varietals from his own personal collection.
+Head there during the summer for various unique culinary events, including seafood happy hour, barbeques, and pork roasts, as well as live events like nightly music.

 The Hamptons Jitney stop in Sag Harbor is within walking distance from the hotel—so no car is needed for this relaxing beach vacation.

 Check into the Woodstock Inn on the Millstream for a charming and relaxing stay by the stream in the middle of Woodstock Village.
 The 1969 Woodstock music festival did not actually take place here, but the town remains a New York State hub of art and music easily accessible from Manhattan—the perfect stopover destination for culture seekers looking to get away from it all.